 In 1992, it was estimated that 3 in 100 infants had positional plagiocephaly.2 Further research3 confirms that this figure remains the same through to at least the age of 4, and many doctors have recently reported an increase in the number of parents seeking advice after this age on what to do to help resolve the deformity.

-A 2013 study suggests that the incidence of plagiocephaly in infants at 7 to 12 weeks may now be as high as 46.6 percent,4 which is generally attributed to an increasing number of babies sleeping in the supine position following the very successful Back to Sleep advice.
-5,6,7 There is now a growing concern that this rationale is causing some parents to ignore the Back to Sleep advice, which makes no mention of Tummy Time during the day, in an attempt to prevent their infants from developing a flattening on the head.
+A 2013 study suggests that the incidence of plagiocephaly in infants at 7 to 12 weeks may now be as high as 46.6 per cent,4 which is generally attributed to an increasing number of babies sleeping in the supine position following the very successful Back to Sleep advice.
+5,6,7 There is now a growing concern that this rationale is causing some parents to ignore the Back to Sleep advice, which makes no mention of tummy time during the day, in an attempt to prevent their infants from developing a flattening on the head.
+Find out more about tummy time in the tummy time guide for parents.

 The NHS website states that the skull corrects itself naturally over time provided the right measures are taken early on.
 These measures involve removing pressure from the flattened part of the head and encouraging the infant to try different positions.8 It goes on to say that cranial orthoses improve the symmetry of the skull but calls their use ‘controversial’, citing a lack of evidence for their effectiveness in relation to repositioning therapy.